smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 As the app can present soft buttons on different locations, it is more important to protect uniqueness of the button IDs.
 Every soft button ID used by the app should be unique throughout the whole system.
 Example: If an app developer presents a soft button on the main window with ID=1, the app must not use the same ID on any other window.
 If the app wants to present two buttons for the same button action, the app developer must use a different ID.

-The color scheme parameter are related to the app's color scheme.
+The color scheme parameters are related to the app's color scheme.
 Setting a new color scheme parameter will change the color scheme of all windows of the app.
 Color scheme parameters will ignore the window ID parameter.

 ### Window capabilities

 The RPCs `RegisterAppInterfaceResponse` and `SetDisplayLayoutResponse` contain parameters about display and window capabilities including text, image and button capabilities.
 This approach of providing capabilities is outdated and a new system capability feature is ready to take over.
-In order to provide a more modern API desgin and ability to resize or reposition windows, this proposal should move metadata out of the repsonse RPCs into a system capability RPC.
+In order to provide a more modern API design and ability to resize or reposition windows, this proposal should move metadata out of the response RPCs into a system capability RPC.

 A new system capability type is necessary in order to provide display capabilities.